 - Require electricity (or a proportion of electricity) to be generated from renewable energy sources.
-Request Guarantee of Origin certificates. - Consider including an award criterion for complementary energy saving activities offered by the electricity supplier, such as an energy audit of your existing consumption patterns. - Assess the efficiency of electricity generation by requesting information from suppliers and contract.
+Request Guarantee of Origin certificates. - · Consider including an award criterion for complementary energy saving activities offered by the electricity supplier, such as an energy audit of your existing consumption patterns. - Assess the efficiency of electricity generation by requesting information from suppliers and including minimum efficiency factors into your contract.